All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Explore what is known about Zepbound for knee osteoarthritis.
 Learn how tirzepatide's class-leading weight loss could produce the largest mechanical and inflammatory benefits for damaged knee joints.

-Zepbound for knee osteoarthritis has not been studied in a dedicated OA trial, but its unmatched weight loss of 22.5 percent at the highest dose would reduce knee joint compressive forces by an estimated 80 to 90 percent more than what 10 percent weight loss achieves, positioning it as potentially the most powerful nonsurgical joint-offloading intervention available.
+Zepbound for knee osteoarthritis hasn't been studied in a dedicated OA trial, but its unmatched weight loss of 22.5 percent at the highest dose would reduce knee joint compressive forces by an estimated 80 to 90 percent more than what 10 percent weight loss achieves, positioning it as potentially the most powerful nonsurgical joint-offloading intervention available.

-Understanding Knee Osteoarthritis
+How Knee Osteoarthritis

 Knee osteoarthritis is, in many ways, a disease of cumulative force.
 The knee is the largest joint in the body and bears the brunt of locomotion, absorbing forces of 2 to 6 times body weight during walking, stair climbing, and rising from a chair.
 Over millions of loading cycles, the cartilage that cushions the joint can degrade, especially when the forces are amplified by excess body weight. knee joint biomechanics